YarikRevich/cdpr_internship/README.md

 ## Documentation

-The subsequent graphical representation is intended to provide a comprehensive illustration of the application programming interface (API) that is being depicted in the project.
+The subsequent graphical representation is intended to provide a comprehensive illustration of the API that is being depicted in the project.

 ...